Table Of Content

 It’s the moment every parent dreads.
 You’re at the grocery store when suddenly your child erupts into a screaming, flailing episode on the floor.
 Strangers shoot looks ranging from pity to irritation as you manage the outburst.
 All you can hear in that cacophony of wails and judgmental stares is the sound of parental defeat.

 If this sounds painfully familiar, know that you are far from alone.
-According to the CDC, one in six children exhibits behavioral challenges such as meltdowns and other traits of sensory issues.
+According to the CDC, approximately 1 in 6 children in the United States has a developmental challenge, which can manifest as behavioral challenges, including meltdowns and sensory issues.
 While they look similar, meltdowns and tantrums have different origins and demand distinct approaches.

 Tantrums: Outbursts of Unmet Desires

 During a tantrum, a child may throw themselves to the ground, kick, scream, and flail in an unabashedly demonstrative display of emotion.
-While undeniably unpleasant, these episodes are a normal part of early childhood development.
-Tantrums typically begin in toddlerhood and preschool as children learn to test boundaries and grapple with big feelings amid limited emotional regulation skills.
+While undeniably unpleasant, tantrums are part of typical childhood development, typically beginning around 18 months and peaking between ages 2-3 as children develop language and emotional regulation abilities.
+During this stage, kids lack the vocabulary to express complex feelings and the self-control to manage frustration appropriately.

 At their core, tantrums are behavioral outbursts that erupt when a child’s immediate want or perceived need goes unfulfilled.
 Some of the most common tantrum triggers include: